Froncu/FroncuJSON/README.md

    }
    ```

 The syntax is very simmilar to known JSON libraries.
 Take a look at `value.hpp` to find all the functionalities.
+For a complete example, take a look at [Pokedex](https://github.com/Froncu/Pokedex).